 Raising baby turkeys

 After you purchase your turkey poults (babies), you will need to keep them in a brooder, similar to a chick brooder.
 You can make one out of a big box, or kiddie pool, or you can buy one.
 Pine shavings are ideal for bedding in the brooder.
+When it gets used up, you can toss these in your compost pile.
 A warm garage is probably the best place to keep your brooder, as the bedding puts off lots of dust and can get stinky fast.

 Heat requirements are nearly the same as with baby chickens.
 A good quality heat lamp is essential for your little birds, and a thermometer is very helpful.
 Turkey poults need it to be 95 degrees for their first week of life, then reduced by 5 degrees each week thereafter.
 After approximately 6 weeks, or when they are fully feathered, they can go outside.